Dgame/SimpleDAT/README.markdown

 <pre>
 --f              scan multiple or one file(s)
 --d              scan a whole path
---use            for the minimal use (default is 1) --info           for used lines
+--iuse           for the minimal import use (default is 1) --info           for used lines
---showAll        Show public / package imports
+--showAll        show public / package imports --varUse         detect unused / underused built-in variables (alpha state) --vuse           for the minimal variable use (default is 1)
 </pre>
 <hr />
 test.d: